how to respond to a guy that ghosted you

-With our ever-changing dating culture continuously inventing new terms and toxic behaviors that make it harder to forge a genuine relationship, ghosting might seem like old news to you.
+With our ever-changing dating culture continuously inventing new terms and toxic behaviors that make it harder to forge healthy personal relationships, ghosting might seem like old news to you.

-However, it has turned out to be one of the modern dating behaviors people like to use the most to get out of an uncomfortable situation and is just getting crueler.
+However, it has turned out to be one of the most persistent dating behaviors of our generation.
+We use it to get out of an uncomfortable situation, without having to take responsibility.

-It sucks, it hurts, it has become the norm.
+It sucks, it hurts but it has become the norm.

 What is ghosting in dating